EMERGENCY CONTACT NUMBERS

 GMTRA would like to encourage residents to use the free Our Haringey app for smartphones.
 The following information about the app is taken from the Council website:_

-Unlike other 'report it' style apps, Our Haringey offers detailed categories which mean the report goes to the right place first time and will be dealt with most efficiently.
+Unlike other 'report it' style apps, Love Clean Streets asks you to choose from a list of Haringey-specific categories for the problem, which ensures the report goes to the right team first time and will be dealt with as quickly as possible.

 - Damaged street furniture

 - Lighting, lit signs and lit bollards